-US-based D-Wave Quantum and NTT Docomo claimed quantum optimisation pilots increased the operator’s mobile network performance by 15 per cent, potentially leading to increased efficiencies and lower infrastructure costs.
+US-based D-Wave Quantum and NTT Docomo claimed quantum optimisation pilots increased the operator’s mobile network performance by reducing paging signals by 15 per cent during peak calling periods, a move the companies stated could deliver increased efficiencies and lower infrastructure costs.

-NTT Docomo tested D-Wave’s hybrid-quantum technology to reduce congestion at base stations by decreasing paging signals during peak calling periods.
+NTT Docomo tested D-Wave’s hybrid-quantum technology to reduce congestion at base stations by decreasing paging signals at the busiest times.

 The hybrid-quantum technology was used to optimise base station tracking areas which collectively send paging signals and process extensive historical data on device movements between stations.